 IP due diligence is an exercise where skilled IP practitioners define, examine and analyse the IP portfolio of a target entity to advise on the strength, scope and enforceability of the IP assets to evaluate the value for acquisition.

-IP financing refers to IP rights being sold, licensed, used as collateral for debt finance.
+IP financing refers to IP rights being sold, licensed or used as collateral for debt finance.

 IP insurance generally refers to the business measure or arrangement under which the insurer, on receipt of either regular or a lump sum of premium, agrees to pay compensation to the insured in certain pre-agreed conditions involving transactions or enforcement of IP rights.
-As an example, an insurance policy may help cover all or a portion of the legal costs incurred by the insured for taking enforcement action for IP rights.
+As an example, an insurance policy may help cover all or a portion of the legal costs incurred by the insured for enforcing IP rights.

 An IP intermediary generally refers to a party or platform that offers and provides one or more intermediary services for an arrangement, activity, task, negotiation, transaction or proceedings which involves addressing and/or resolving an IP issue, such as IP registration, IP arbitration and mediation, IP matching services, IP legal services, IP valuation etc.